 Supplements can help boost the numbers

-Our Xtend-Life Omega 3 DHA, Omega 3 DHA Premium and Omega 3 QH/Ultra fish oils each contain 600 milligrams of DHA and 260 milligrams of EPA in just 2 soft gels, which puts you well on your way to getting the recommended amount of omega-3s to experience the health benefits.
+Our Xtend-Life Omega 3 DHA, Omega 3 / DHA Plus and Omega 3 / QH Premium CoQ10 each contain 600 milligrams of DHA and 260 milligrams of EPA in just 2 soft gels, which puts you well on your way to getting the recommended amount of omega-3s to experience the health benefits.
 (Ref.
 7)

 To ensure that you’re getting enough omega-3s, in addition to taking a good-quality supplement – our Xtend-Life products are produced using Hoki fish harvested from the pristine waters off the coast of New Zealand and exceptionally pure Tuna oil – consider adding the following foods to your diet, according to World’s Healthiest Foods: